cmfritz/NLP-Patent-Classification/README.md

 I first wanted to see how traditional machine learning models would handle 2 classes.
 For the dual class scenario, I kept the sector "EE" (Electrical Engineering) and pooled the other categories into "non-EE".
 I chose to keep EE since it was the largest class in the original dataset, which makes sense since things like electronics and computing are the biggest source of innovation currently.
 This 2-class prediction could be useful in a scenario, for example, where EE applications needed to be prioritized over others.

-Below is visualization showing the distribution of the classes before and after cleaning.
+Below is visualization showing the distribution of the classes before and after resampling.

 Class distribution before:<br />
 <img src="./images/EE.png" alt="drawing" width="400"/>